Blog

 To add a password hint, you’ll have to change your password.

-If you have a macOS Sequoia 15, choose Apple menu > System Settings, then click Users & Groups in the sidebar.
+If you have a macOS Sequoia 15, for example, choose Apple menu > System Settings, then click Users & Groups in the sidebar.

 Click next to your username and select "Change."